psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 = How is NPP's purge system different from other Nginx cache plugins? =

-Most Nginx cache plugins rely on a single purge method — usually a slow, recursive PHP scan of every file in the cache directory, or they require a special Nginx module.
-NPP uses a **layered fast‑path chain** that automatically picks the fastest available method for every single‑URL purge, without you needing to configure anything:
+Most Nginx cache plugins rely on a single purge method — usually a slow, recursive PHP scan of every file in the cache directory, or they require a special Nginx cache module.
+NPP uses a **layered fast‑path chain** that automatically picks the fastest available method for every single‑URL purge, without you needing to configure anything.

-1. **FP1 – HTTP Purge** – If the `ngx_cache_purge` module is present, NPP instructs Nginx to delete the cache entry via a simple HTTP request.
+* **FP1 – HTTP Purge** – If the `ngx_cache_purge` module is present, NPP instructs Nginx to delete the cache entry via a simple HTTP request.
 Near‑instant.
-2. **FP2 – Index Purge** – If the URL is already indexed from a previous preload, NPP finds the cache file path in memory — zero disk scanning.
+* **FP2 – Index Purge** – If the URL is already indexed from a previous preload, NPP finds the cache file path in memory — zero disk scanning.
-3. **FP3 – RG Purge** – If `ripgrep` is installed, a single, highly optimized system command locates all matching cache files in 1–2 seconds, even on directories with 50,000+ files.
+* **FP3 – RG Purge** – If `ripgrep` is installed, a single, highly optimized system command locates all matching cache files in 1–2 seconds, even on directories with 50,000+ files.
-4. **FP4 – PHP recursive scan** – The traditional method; used only as a silent fallback when nothing faster is available.
+* **FP4 – PHP recursive scan** – The traditional method; used only as a silent fallback when nothing faster is available.

-This design means:
+Key benefits of this approach!

-- No single point of failure — if one method isn’t available, the next one takes over automatically.
+* No single point of failure — if one method isn’t available, the next one takes over automatically.
-- Your purges are always as fast as your server environment allows, **without changing any settings**.
+* Your purges are always as fast as your server environment allows, **without changing any settings**.
-- You can improve purge speed later simply by installing `ripgrep` or enabling the Nginx module — the plugin adapts instantly.
+* You can improve purge speed later simply by installing `ripgrep` or enabling the Nginx cache module (not currently recommended) — the plugin adapts instantly.

 No other Nginx cache plugin offers this kind of resilient, self‑optimizing purge stack.
 It is one of the key reasons NPP stays fast and safe even on massive WooCommerce sites, and high‑traffic news platforms.